Careers360 Logo

 DensityDensity is defined as the ratio between mass and volume of a body.Kilogram per meter cubeKgm-3

-These are some derived units and there are more, in brief other than those seven fundamental physical quantities every quantity which is measurable in physics will be derived from those seven fundamental physical quantities and their SI unit name and symbol is after the scientist who discovered a particular kind of physical quantity.
+These are some derived units and there are more, in brief other than those seven fundamental physical quantities every quantity that is measurable in physics will be derived from those seven fundamental physical quantities and their SI unit name and symbol is after the scientist who discovered a particular kind of physical quantity.
 For example, It was.
-Isaac Newton who gave the idea of force so, SI unit of force or derived unit of force is called Newton, named after S. Isaac Newton.
+Isaac Newton gave the idea of force so, the SI unit of force or derived unit of force is called Newton, named after S. Isaac Newton.

 Different units for measurement of most used fundamental physical quantities other than SI base units:

-In physics, a single physical quantity can be measured in many different units with respect to their SI units due to their very large numerical values sometimes, some of most used Fundamental physical quantities can also be measured in different units are listed as”
+In physics, a single physical quantity can be measured in many different units with respect to their SI units due to their very large numerical values sometimes, some of the most used Fundamental physical quantities can also be measured in different units and are listed as”

 Length: